 A programme of restoration began almost immediately, starting a centenary of care and conservation at Stonehenge which continues to this day.

-Throughout 2018, we will be celebrating the centenary of the gift, and discovering what this iconic monument means to people today.
+Throughout 2018, we have been celebrating the centenary of the gift, and discovering what this iconic monument means to people today.

 Your Stonehenge Stories